FWDekker/interlanguage-checker/README.md

-# InterwikiChecker
+# Interlanguage Checker
-Checks the validity of old-fashioned Interwiki links
+Checks the validity of MediaWiki interlanguage links.